sitepark/github-project-workflow/docs/project-setup-js.md

 Optinally, a `format:package-json` script can be added to format the `package.json`.
 This is used for the release process when the version is reset.

-In order for unit test and code coverage results to be processed by Gitlab, it is necessary that the unit tests are output in the `junit` format in the `reports/junit-report.xml` file and the code coverage in the `cobertura` format in the `reports/coverage` directory.
+In order for unit test and code coverage results to be processed by GitHub, it is necessary that the unit tests are output in the `junit` format in the `reports/junit-report.xml` file and the code coverage in the `cobertura` format in the `reports/coverage` directory.

 Example configuration for `vite.config.ts`